 Who chooses energy drinks?

 Next to multivitamins, energy drinks are the most popular dietary supplement among American teens and young adults.
-Almost a third of teens — from ages 12 to 17 — drink them regularly, according to the National Institute of Health, probably because our teens are so short on sleep.
+At least a third of teens — from ages 12 to 17 — drink them regularly, according to the National Institute of Health, probably because teens are so short on sleep.
 Energy drinks are especially popular among men ages 18 to 34.

 The effects of caffeine